fieldtrip/website/reference/configuration.md

 structure, see FT_READ_MRI

 **cfg.testtrials** - [ft_denoise_tsr](/reference/ft_denoise_tsr)
-cell array or string, trial indices to be used as test folds in a cross-validation scheme (numel(cfg.testrials == number of folds))
+cell-array or string, trial indices to be used as test folds in a cross-validation scheme (numel(cfg.testrials == number of folds))

 **cfg.threshold** - [ft_prepare_sourcemodel](/reference/ft_prepare_sourcemodel)
 0.1, relative to the maximum value in the segmentation